MrLibya/SalesManagement/README.md

 # SalesManagement
 Or we can call it point of sale (POS) , With POS you can sell your products , Based on the products u have saved in the system ( amount , price ..etc).

+## Project Status
+This project is dead and will no longer be developed by its author.
+Please feel free to fork and continue its development.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.